Looking for a model for your life drawing or portraiture or photoshoot session?

 Angus Holbrook, Marnhull [Dorset] Village Sessions

-Here is my favourite quote on life modelling, from the late AA Gill:
+Here is my favourite quote about nakedness and nudity in life drawing, by the late AA Gill:

 The boy [model] steps up onto a yard-square box and performs a small, unconsidered transformation from being naked to become nude.
 Naked is to be without clothes, …nude is the reveal of humanity, our collective apotheosis.
 Nakedness comes with guilt and shame, lust and hilarity; the nude is a symbol, a metaphor of our highest aspiration.
 It is innocent and wise: war memorials and Oscars are nude; angels and muses are nude.
 David is nude.
 Nude feels neither hot nor cold, is ageless, timeless.